-A second-year pro in 2014, Hunt missed four games with an ankle injury, but returned to play in the last two contests, plus the Wild Card playoff ...
-Played in 10 games as a rookie in 2013 and also played in Wild Card playoff ...
+Hunt has played in 27 games and two postseason games since joining Bengals as second-round draft choice in 2013 ...
 Native of Estonia, in northern Europe, he earned international honors as a track thrower (discus, shot and hammer) before coming to U.S. on an SMU track scholarship ...
 When SMU track program disbanded, he joined the football team and became an immediate factor, despite lacking any gridiron experience ...
 Used his superior height and agility to block 17 career place kicks, including an NCAA-record 10 blocked FGs ...
 Closed college career with 16.5 sacks.

 Career transactions: Selected by Cincinnati in second round of 2013 NFL Draft (53rd overall) ...
 Signed with Bengals on 5-22-13.

 College: Played four seasons (2009-12) at SMU, appearing in 53 games with 27 starts ...
 In addition to 16.5 sacks, he had 28 tackles-for-loss on rushing plays ...
 His 17 blocked kicks rank second-most in NCAA history, and his 10 blocks of FG attempts set NCAA mark, surpassing total of eight set by James Ferebee of New Mexico State from 1978-81 ...
 Key player in SMU’s return to football success, playing on bowl teams in all four of his seasons, with three wins ...
-Started 12 games at DE as a senior and capped his career with MVP honors in Sheraton Hawaii Bowl ...
+Started 12 games at DE as a senior and capped his career with MVP honors in Hawaii Bowl ...
 In 43-10 Hawaii Bowl rout of Fresno State, had two sacks, three tackles-for-loss and two forced fumbles (Mustangs recovered both) ...
-Led team in sacks (eight) as senior, nearly doubling 8.5 total from first three seasons ...
-First-team All-Conference USA selection, and played in Senior Bowl ...
-As freshman in 2009, set NCAA freshman record with seven blocked kicks, falling just one short of NCAA season record for blocks by any player.
+Led team in sacks (eight) as a senior, nearly doubling the 8.5 total from his first three seasons ...
+Was a first-team All-Conference USA selection, and played in the Senior Bowl ...
+As a freshman in 2009, he set an NCAA freshman record with seven blocked kicks, falling just one short of the NCAA season record for blocks by any player.

 Track and field accomplishments: In 2006, at age 18, won Estonia’s first two gold medals in the World Junior Track and Field Championships, with a discus throw of 67.32 meters and a shot put of 20.53 meters ...
 First athlete in event’s history to win gold medals in both discus and shot ...
 Qualified four times (2003-06) for World Junior Championships, and in 2005, he won gold medal in European Junior Championships with discus throw of 62.19 meters.

 Personal: Hometown is Karksi-Nuia, Estonia ...
 Business major at SMU ...
-Has taken piano lessons, and plans to continue ...
 First name is pronounced “MAR-guss.”